-- 4. Avoid the use of black glass. - 5.
-Incorporate transom windows where floor heights permit. - 6.
+- 5. Incorporate transom windows where floor heights permit. - 6.
 Position windows on interior side elevations away from the windows of adjacent dwellings. - 7.
-Ensure the window frame colour is compatible with the exterior colour package. - Include main entry doors and doorways that are scaled to complement the building's facade.
-Avoid sliding doors on front and exposed elevations. - Incorporate sidelights and/or transoms in single entry doors.
+Ensure the window frame colour is compatible with the exterior colour package. - 8.
+Include main entry doors and doorways that are scaled to complement the building's facade.
+Avoid sliding doors on front and exposed elevations. - 9.
+Incorporate sidelights and/or transoms in single entry doors.
 Where these are not possible due to floor plan arrangement, provide a vision panel (glazing) in the entry door.